Back to Results

 Quarterly

 Founded in 1880, American Journal of Philology (AJP) has helped to shape American classical scholarship.
-Today, the Journal has achieved worldwide recognition as a forum for international exchange among classicists and philologists by publishing original research in classical literature, philology, linguistics, history, society, religion, philosophy, and cultural and material studies.
+Today, the Journal has achieved worldwide recognition as a forum for international exchange among classicists and philologists by publishing original research in classical literature, philology, linguistics, history, society, religion, philosophy, reception, and cultural and material studies.
 Book review sections are featured in every issue.
-AJP is open to a wide variety of contemporary and interdisciplinary approaches, including literary interpretation and theory, historical investigation, and...
+AJP is open to a wide variety of contemporary and interdisciplinary approaches, including literary interpretation and theory, historical investigation...

 Founded in 1880, American Journal of Philology (AJP) has helped to shape American classical scholarship.
-Today, the Journal has achieved worldwide recognition as a forum for international exchange among classicists and philologists by publishing original research in classical literature, philology, linguistics, history, society, religion, philosophy, and cultural and material studies.
+Today, the Journal has achieved worldwide recognition as a forum for international exchange among classicists and philologists by publishing original research in classical literature, philology, linguistics, history, society, religion, philosophy, reception, and cultural and material studies.
 Book review sections are featured in every issue.
 AJP is open to a wide variety of contemporary and interdisciplinary approaches, including literary interpretation and theory, historical investigation, and textual criticism.

 Jump to